 The room itself is a bar.
 Just a long bar with ugly dimpled, little looped, black and red carpeting covering from one end to the other.
 With a rug covered floor, rather than shiny, too highly lacquered wood, it surprisingly, does not reek of beer.

 He shuddered as the door hinge quickly pulled itself shut behind him.
 I thought he was bringing a +1 with him, but he came through alone.
 Holy Moly, could not be much colder, could it, he muttered seemingly to himself, but loudly enough that I heard him.
 There was no one else in the bar, and therefore no din to cover any commentary.

 “Where is she?”
 I asked, acting as nonchalant as possible.
-I stood on the patron side and, as the bar is so high, and the height line on my mother’s kitchen doorframe barely hit the 5’ mark, leaned on my elbow and rested my head in my hand.
+I stood on the patron side of the bar.
+The bar itself is quite high, and when I was last measured, the height line on my mother’s kitchen doorframe had barely hit the 5’ mark.
+I leaned on my elbow and rested my head in my hand.

 My voice pitched upwards, “Her, the woman you said you were bringing to dinner.”
 Nonchalance vanished, and reproach set in.
 Perhaps he really did forget her.
 Inside, I giggled at the mysterious date pacing in her black cowboy boots, too tight jeans, and white button down with one button too many undone.
-She even blow-dried her dark brown, layered hair in my version of the forgotten woman.
+In my self-deprecating mirage, she had even blow-dried her dark brown, layered hair.
+The forgotten woman or rather the woman whom he had forgotten.